-WETEX and DSS 2023 attracts 155 Chinese companies
+WETEX And DSS 2023 Attracts 155 Chinese Companies

-(MENAFN- Quill Mena) Dubai, UAE, 16 November 2023: The 25th Water, Energy, Technology and Environment Exhibition (WETEX) and Dubai Solar Show (DSS) has attracted 155 companies from China, specialising in smart cities, water, water treatment, smart logistics, solar panels, energy storage, off-grid solar systems, among others.
+The 25th Water, Energy, Technology and Environment Exhibition (WETEX) and Dubai Solar Show (DSS) has attracted 155 companies from China, specialising in smart cities, water, smart logistics, solar panels, energy storage, off-grid solar systems, among others.

 Dubai Electricity and Water Authority (DEWA) is organising WETEX and DSS 2023, under the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, from 15 to 17 November 2023 at the Dubai World Trade Centre.